d2s/Documentation/_posts/2018-04-10-Changelog.md

 ---
 I am using the application on a daily basis and it evolves during my own use.
 Suggestions for new *features*, *enhancements* and *bug reports* are more than welcome.
 Please add an [Issue](https://github.com/rsyncOSX/RsyncOSX/issues) regarding any requests or bugs.
 There is, 28 January 2018, a new [version 3.1.3](https://rsync.samba.org/) of rsync.
 I will include a .dmg file with latest version of rsync for manually install as part of the new releases of RsyncOSX.
 If you plan to utilize the [snapshot](/Snapshots) feature of RsyncOSX, please use either version 3.1.2 or 3.1.3 of rsync.

-## Release candidate v5.3.0
+## Version v5.3.1

-Updated 22 April 2018
+Released 23 April 2018

 Rsync does not support encrypted backups directly.
 There is another tool `rclone` which does.
-Based upon the code for RsyncOSX I have developed RcloneOSX, which is a GUI utilizing `rclone`.
-In test I have combined `rclone` and `rsync` by utilizing RcloneOSX and RsyncOSX to synchronize an encrypted backup to remote servers running OS as FreeBSD, Linux, Solaris and so on.
+By utilizing RsyncOSX and [RcloneOSX](https://github.com/rsyncOSX/rcloneosx) to synchronize encrypted backup to remote servers running OS as FreeBSD, Linux, Solaris and so on.
 RsyncOSX executes the `rclone` and `rsync` command line tool in one go.
-The administration of the rclone part is done in RcloneOSX.
+The administration of the rclone part is done in [RcloneOSX](https://github.com/rsyncOSX/rcloneosx).

-Please read the documents about [encrypted](/Encrypted) backups before testing.
-There is also a new feature, [automatic](/Automatic) backups.
+Please read the documents about [encrypted](/Encrypted) backups.

+There is also a new feature [automatic](/Automatic) backups.
 RsyncOSX does a check if there are data to be transferred or deleted and for those configurations a backup is automatic executed.

-There are four images, two dmg files and two pkg files.
-The pkg files installes the apps in the /Applications catalog.

 ## Version 5.2.1